ethanyen30/shared-nlp-hw/tfidf_guesser/README.md

    the GPT and tf-idf guesser).
 You can also create a new guesser.

-What makes this more fun than the last feature engineering assignment is that you have full control over the buzzer now, and you get to change what it's producing.
+What makes this more fun than the last feature engineering assignment is that you have full control over the buzzer and guesser now, and you get to change what it's producing.
 So now you can do more than create features *given* the guesses, you can now fix the guesser's problems as well!